github/docs/content/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/enabling-and-disabling-dependabot-version-updates.md

 For more information about checking for existing ignore preferences, see "[Configuration options for dependency updates](/github/administering-a-repository/configuration-options-for-dependency-updates#ignore)."

 ## Maintaining dependencies outside of `build.gradle` or `settings.gradle`
 Create `dependencies.gradle` file to extract all the dependencies.
-The file name HAS TO BE `dependencies.gradle`, otherwise the solution will not work. (version.gradle is also not supported!)
-For more information check [Maintaining dependencies outside of `build.gradle` or `settings.gradle`](https://www.sameerkulkarni.de/posts/dependabot-with-gradle/)
+The file name HAS TO BE `dependencies.gradle`, otherwise the solution will not work. (version.gradle is also not supported!).
+Below example suggets how to maintain the dependencies in `dependencies.gradle`
-Example:

 ```groovy